We care about your privacy. Read about your rights and how we protect your data. Get Details

 Families can access psychology services at their Children’s National primary care site thanks to our Whole Bear Care program.
 The Clark Parent & Child Network and donor support will grow it to eight sites by 2022.
 Providers of color make up 43 percent of staff — mirroring our push to support our diverse community.

-Extension for Community Healthcare Outcomes (ECHO) Autism Model
+Extension for Community Healthcare Outcomes Autism Model

 Donors are building our ability to bring medical and behavioral care to kids close to home.
 ECHO trains primary care doctors to spot and treat autism in toddlers.
 This eases the need for specialty referrals and allows families to get care faster.
 Early autism diagnoses can change lives.